bluealloy/revm/documentation/src/crates/revm/host_trait.md

 - `tload` & `tstore`

-    As defined in [EIP1153](https://eips.ethereum.org/EIPS/eip-1153), for transiant storage reads and writes.
+    As defined in [EIP1153](https://eips.ethereum.org/EIPS/eip-1153), for transient storage reads and writes.

 - `log`